-- Intra -Complex The BNL high band VHF radio system is the primary communication link for Lab operations involving BNL entities.
+Intra -Complex - The BNL high band VHF radio system is the primary communication link for Lab operations involving BNL entities.
+The Radio Spectrum Manager has mapped the site and evaluated the reliability of coverage.
 Each piece of apparatus is assigned a mobile radio with BNL frequencies.
-Each firefighter and key person is assigned a portable with BNL frequencies.
-This is augmented by the use of cellular telephones for management personnel and key resources within the BNL emergency responder system. - Fire Operations Radios are issued to key positions and at least one per group while on fire operations.
+Key people are assigned a portable radio with BNL frequencies.
+This is augmented by the use of cellular telephones for management personnel and key resources within the BNL emergency responder system.

+- Fire Operations Radios are issued to key positions and at least one per group while on fire operations.
 Local tactical frequencies are assigned during fire operations.
 As a back-up, cellular telephones are provided and tested to assure communications. - Interagency Suffolk County has a system of assigned low-band VHF radio frequency based on usage.
 The county is broken into divisions, with corresponding radio frequency channels assigned to groups of divisions.
 Mutual aid frequencies are established to facilitate responses involving large numbers of departments.
 However, departments often have adjacent divisions' frequencies within their radio units for smaller interagency operations.
-In the event of an incident needing Suffolk County interaction, BNL moves their radio operations to the Suffolk County frequencies (all BNL mobiles have low-band VHF Suffolk County radios).
-A limited number of extra BNL high-band VHF radios are also maintained by the Lab to provide to Suffolk County and allow them to operate on BNL government frequencies, if needed.
+In the event of an incident needing Suffolk County interaction, BNL moves their radio operations to the Suffolk County frequencies (all BNL mobiles 800 band Suffolk County radios).
+A limited number of extra BNL 800 band radios are also maintained by the Lab to provide to Suffolk County and allow them to operate on BNL government frequencies, if needed.